aathanor/ResearchSite/content/reference_problem_revised.md

 ## 1.1 Motivating the project: Why primitive reference remains a problem

-Tarski’s semantic theory (and the T-schema in particular) gives us a valuable formal scaffold for talking about truth.
+Tarski’s semantic theory (and the T-schema in particular) gives us a valuable formal scaffold for[^8] talking about truth.
 Yet Hartry Field’s objection (1972) presses a persistent meta-question: the T-schema appears to shift explanatory weight onto unanalyzed semantic primitives — reference and satisfaction — rather than dissolve them.
 If truth is explained in terms of reference, what in turn explains reference?
 Subsequent families of theories (causal-historical, descriptivist/cluster, and intentional/phenomenological) each attempt to supply that explanation, but they leave a puzzling residue: they either posit a primitive ‘‘hook’’ connecting symbols to the world, or they trade one mystery for another (regress, circularity, or an unexplained mental–world relation).

 Two diagnoses are worth emphasizing before we offer our alternative.

 1. **Category assumption.** Most debates assume that reference is a *bridge* between two qualitatively distinct kinds of things (linguistic tokens/concepts on the one hand; worldly entities/properties on the other).
 The philosophical puzzle is then framed as how to build that bridge.
 2. **Phenomenological atomization.** Many theoretical moves implicitly treat pattern and recognition as separable: a pattern exists, then a cognitive faculty recognizes it.
 This atomizing move produces the very explanatory gap Field highlights.

 The Pattern-Constellation framework accepts Tarski’s insight about truth-as-structure but challenges the presupposed metaphysics of a word–world bridge.
 The project’s goal is modest and precise: show that the ‘primitive-reference’ demand is an artifact of an inappropriate decomposition, and then provide a candidly naturalistic account of what plays the explanatory role.